reebritt/readmeGenerator/Develop/README.md

-# PROJECT
+## PROJECT
-  readme generator
+  Readme Generator

-  # GITHUB
+  ## GITHUB
   reebritt@github.com

-  # EMAIL
+  ## EMAIL
   reebritt@icloud.com

-  # Licence
+  ## LICENSE
   None

-  # DEPENDICIES
+  ## DEPENDICIES
   node i
-  # REPO
+  ## REPO
-  this repo is a work in progress
-  # as this class progresses the repos will become more advanced
+  this repo refelects my learnings in the course, as the class progresses the changes will be reflected

+  ## CONTRIBUTION
+  projects will become more complex as the course progresses